micahlt/sbarchive/README.md

 ## Licensing

-This repo is licenced under
+This repository is licenced under

-All Scratch project files are licenced under
+All Scratch project files are licenced under the [Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0)](https://creativecommons.org/licenses/by-sa/2.0/) licence.